BartlettJE/statsresdesign/docs/09-BayesHypo.md

 blah blah blah.

+To follow along to this chapter and try the code yourself, please download the data files we will be using in [this zip file](create and link).
+Save the code in a folder called <code class='path'>data</code> and you will be able to use the same code.

 ## The Logic Behind Bayesian Inference {#bayes-logic}

 To demonstrate the logic behind Bayesian inference, we will play around with this shiny app by [Wagenmakers (2015)](https://shiny.psy.lmu.de/felix/BayesLessons/BayesianLesson1.Rmd).
 The text walks you through the app and provides exercises to explore on your own, but we will use it to explore defining a prior distribution and seeing how the posterior updates with data.